nanos-world/docs/docs/core-concepts/scripting/classes-guide.md

 This is how **OOP** works!
 You create objects and call functions/catch events on that object.
 Unlike other scripting games which have tons of global functions and events to interact with entities, nanos world scripting is a **modern approach** to **modern programming**.

-### Classes Inheritance
+### Base Classes

-Under the hood, nanos world Classes follow an [Inheritance Pattern](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29), which means we have base parent classes, and it’s children which inherits all functions, events and properties from them.
-You will notice that all Classes that can be spawned in the world are [Actors](/scripting-reference/classes/base-classes/actor.mdx), for example in Character and [Prop](/scripting-reference/classes/prop.mdx) \(which are Actors\) it is possible to call the function: `:SetLocation(Vector)`.
+Under the hood, nanos world Classes follow an [Inheritance Pattern](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29), which means we have base parent classes, and it's children which "inherits" all functions, events and properties from them.
+You will notice that all Classes that can be spawned in the world are [Actors](/scripting-reference/classes/base-classes/actor.mdx), for example in [Character](/scripting-reference/classes/character.mdx) and [Prop](/scripting-reference/classes/prop.mdx) it is possible to call the function: `:SetLocation(Vector)`.

 :::info

 The [Base Class Actor](/scripting-reference/classes/base-classes/actor.mdx) is a very important class in nanos world.
 It contains the most of methods which are shared through all Classes we have, and also **Static Methods** to get and retrieve entities directly.

 :::

 ### Spawning Entities